Bemused Todd Muller's question after reporters grill him over National MP's Covid-19 leak

 - National's Todd Muller's first reshuffle - winners and losers revealed - NZ Herald

-But when it came to question time, he was bombarded with questions about the Covid-19 leak scandal.
+But when it came to questions from reporters, he was bombarded with questions about the Covid-19 leak scandal.

-He responded to many questions about Walker before he visibly had had enough.
+Muller responded to many questions about Walker before he visibly had had enough.

-"Any questions about the road?", he said smiling and looking around as everyone can be heard awkwardly laughing.
+"Any questions about the road?", he asked slightly desperately, looking around as everyone can be heard awkwardly laughing.

 People on social media have branded the remark as "embarrassing" while political commentator David Cormack said it was "a truly iconic moment in #nzpol."